 For more about the Pantheon, read my post “A Complete Guide To The Pantheon.”

-Piazza Navona is one of my favorite squares in Rome.
+You will see many squares during your week in Rome.
+Just so you know, Piazza Navona is one of my favorite squares in town.
 It was paved in the 15th century over the 1st century Stadio di Domiziano during the 15th century, and is now used for a lovely local market.
 There you’ll be able to see the Fountain of the Four Rivers, designed in 1651 by Bernini, and the Baroque Sant’Agnese church, built in the 17th century.

 Campo de’ Fiori